reembox/Software/README.md

 reembox can be controlled with all kind of TCP remote control apps.

 ### NetIO application
-This app (not opensource) has been created to control reembox with a smartphone (Android/iOS).
+The NetIO app (not opensource, [netio.davideickhoff.de](http://netio.davideickhoff.de)) has been created to control reembox with a smartphone (Android/iOS).
 There is also the opensource [NetIO Dashboard Widget](https://github.com/davideickhoff/NetIO-OSX-Dashboard-Widget).

 ### Ambilight